sonawaneriddhi/ChatMessenger/README.md

 A simple Java based Client-Server Chat Messenger that allows real-time communication between the client and server devices.

+## Project Structure

+1. **Server.java** → Handles incoming client connections and chat messaging
+2. **Client.java** → Connects to the server, sends and receives messages
+3. **README.md** → Project description , steps to run and Documentation

 ## Features

 1. Real-time chat between Server and Client
-2. 4.
-Platform-independent
+2. Platform-independent
 3. Easy to run from terminal or any IDE
 4. Logging of all messages, connections and disconnections.
 5. Supports multiple clients (if implemented)

-## Project Structure

-1. **Server.java** → Handles incoming client connections and chat messaging
-2. **Client.java** → Connects to the server, sends and receives messages
-3. **README.md** → Project description , steps to run and Documentation

 ## Getting Started

 ### Prerequisites
 1. Java JDK 8 or later installed
-2. Terminal or preferred IDE (IntelliJ, VS Code, etc.)
+2. Terminal or preferred IDE (IntelliJ, VS Code, etc.) / Notepad / Editor (Editing the host if connection to be done between two different devices {optional step})

 ### Connection